Tamil diaspora: Singapore

 According to the 2020 census, there were 198,449 Tamil citizens and permanent residents living in Singapore, representing 3.5% of the resident population.
 The number of Tamils among the 1.64 million "non-resident population"—foreigners working, studying or living in Singapore without permanent residence—was not provided.

 Tamil is one of the four official languages in Singapore.
 An estimation of about 3.2% percent of the total population in Singapore speaks Tamil at home, while about 5% is literate in Tamil language.
 Almost all official documents printed in Singapore are translated and distributed in Tamil as well as three other national languages.
 In 1956, the Singapore government decided to adopt a trilingual policy.
 Students were taught English, a second language, as well as Malay as a third language.
 Today the emphasis has shifted to bilingualism, where the medium of instruction is English with the mother-tongue as a second language, while the third language is optional.

 Tamil is taught as a second language in all government schools from the primary to junior college levels.
 Tamil is an examinable subject at all major nationwide exams.
 There is a daily Tamil newspaper printed in Singapore, the Tamil Murasu.
 There is a full-time radio station, Oli 96.8, and a full-fledged TV channel, Vasantham.

 Other countries

+Philippines

 Sepoy troops from Madras (now Chennai, Tamil Nadu), arrived in Manila, Philippines with the British expedition and occupation between 1762 and 1764 during the Seven Years' War.
 When the British withdrew, many of the Sepoys mutinied and refused to leave.
 Virtually all had taken Filipina brides (or soon did so).
 They settled in what is now Cainta, Rizal, just east of Metro Manila.
 The region in and around Cainta still has many Sepoy descendants.

+Vietnam

 Vietnam had a small minority of about 3,000 Tamils mostly in Saigon (nowadays Ho Chi Minh City).
 Dandayuthapani, Subramaniam Swamy and Mariyamman temples are located near Bến Thành Market.
-They were called Chitty, Chà Chetty, Xã tri, Xét ty but had left the country after 1975 incident.
+They were called Chitty, Chà Chetty, Xã tri, Xét ty but had left the country after the 1975 incident.

+Thailand

 Thailand has about 10,000 Tamils living there while there are 1,000 Tamils in Cambodia.